Academia.edu no longer supports Internet Explorer.

 4. Data and data analysis

 All projects will involve the collection of data of some kind.
-In some cases, this will be based on native-speaker judgements.
-Other projects will require experimental data, the use of existing or specially-created corpora, longitudinal observation, or sociolinguistic interviews - to name but a few data sources.
-Will you be able to gain access to the data in the quantities required?
+This is most likely to involve recordings of naturally occurring interaction Will you be able to gain access to the data in the quantities required?
 Are there ethical concerns which need to be overcome?
 You should also be as specific as you can at this stage about the kinds of analysis you will perform.
 What specific techniques will you use?
 What statistical analyses will you be performing (if any)?
 Mention any software you envisage using.

-Before you formulate your proposal, you should look carefully through the Department of Language and Linguistic Science web pages to identify staff members who might be able to supervise your research.
+Before you formulate your proposal, you should look carefully through the supervision tab to identify staff members who might be able to supervise your research.
 You may mention the person or people by name.
 You are also encouraged (though you are not obliged) to contact individual staff members to find out if they believe your ideas to be viable and if they would in principle be interested in supervising your project.

 6. References